nileshtrivedi/better/README.md

 To submit to the stores, build a zip with: `zip -r -X archive.zip ./*` Before creating the zip, make sure to uncomment the local reference to `listUrl` in `onStartup()` and for Chrome store, remove `browser_specific_settings` from `manifest.json`

+# Demo Video

+You can view the demo video here: https://oxal.org/better.mp4

 # Contribute

 Check one of the unassigned issues and start a discussion or send a pull request.